Lucaslhm/Flipper-IRDB/_Converted_/ReadMe.md

 10. Disconnect the Flipper from the PC and have fun!

 NOTE: If you plan to copy them all, it's highly recommended to [dismount the SD card](https://docs.flipperzero.one/basics/sd-card#g4-removing-the-sd-card) and plug it into the computer directly.

+## To Install power_all Remote On Your Flipper:

+1. Backup your current tv.ir asset from /ext/infrared/assets/tv.ir
+2. Rename power_all.ir to tv.ir
+3. Then open "Universal TV Remote" on your Flipper and press "POWER" button.

+**NOTES:**

+This is a BIG file with around 26,000 lines so this will take a while to run.
+Pressing anything other than the Power button will probably give you an error.
+(CH+/-, MUTE, VOL+/- WILL NOT WORK WITH power_all.ir!)
+USE THIS WITH CAUTION!!
+This has the power functions for MULTIPLE DEVICES